GSA/idmanagement.gov/_implement/distribute-fcpca.md

 ## Do I need to distribute the FCPCA root certificate to my Bring Your Own Device (BYOD) program device?

-As a BYOD program device user, you'll need to distribute the FCPCA root certificate if you:
+As a BYOD program device user, you'll need to distribute the FCPCAG2 root certificate if you:

 - use your PIV credential to log into intranet sites or VPNs,
 - validate PIV digital signatures in emails or documents, or
-- navigate to intranet pages whose SSL/TLS certificates chain to the FCPCA root certificate.
+- navigate to intranet pages whose SSL/TLS certificates chain to the FCPCAG2 root certificate.

 ## How do I configure my unmanaged Windows system to trust the new Federal Common Policy CA?